Home » Brew Boosts » The Ultimate Guide to Cold Brew Coffee with Foamy Bubbles

 The Difference Between Nitro Cold Brew and Regular Cold Brew

-Nitro cold brew is infused with nitrogen, creating a creamy, stout-like texture, while regular cold brew is smoother and less carbonated.
-The difference lies in the infusion process and mouthfeel.
+Nitro cold brew is infused with nitrogen for a creamy, stout-like texture, while cold brew is smoother and less carbonated.
+The difference is in the infusion and mouthfeel.

 Can You Make Cold Foam Without a Frother?